MrTidbury/Tidbury-Tots-Invoice-App/README.md

 # Tidbury Tots Invoice App
- Appscript application for creation and sending of invoices
+Google Appscript Application for the creation, storing and sending of PDF invoices.